Kar98/RoryBunnings/readme.md

 I chose 3 test cases, 1 to search for an item, 1 to check that recent searches are updated, 1 is to check if the popular searches are correct
 (I mocked the DB call I make).
 I think these are very common scenarios which are the best to automate.

+When writing the test sceanrios I will target a particular area.
+It's impossible to automate everything, and so it's best to focus on the high value areas.
+These typically are either very important user features or highly repetitive tasks that could save days of testing effort for other areas.
+The tests should be able to be run independant of each other.
+This means that you can run them in parallel which saves significant time.
+This is especially important in an Agile environment where you are trying to get the feedback quickely back to the devs.
+If it takes too long to run these tests, then they will not want to be blocked by their slow running.

+I will split the tests up into different classes, based on various features.
+This means that you can have different suites available to run.
+Eg, you could have a smoke test suite to do a shakeout of the enviornment, and a full integration suite when a new package has been deployed and everything is ready for manual testing.

 # Architecture:
 PageObjects is how you interact with the page.
 Each page extends a base method and will have a series of fields that will have an attribute associated with it.
 This attribute controls the findElement method.
 When the page is instantiated, it will use reflection